MCP Tools

 }

-}Blender: BlenderMCP connects Blender to Claude AI through the Model Context Protocol (MCP), allowing Claude to directly interact with and control Blender.
-This integration enables prompt-assisted 3D modeling, scene creation, and manipulation.
+}Blender: BlenderMCP connects Blender to Claude AI via the Model Context Protocol (MCP), allowing Claude to directly interact with and control Blender.
+This integration supports prompt-based 3D modeling, scene creation, and manipulation.

 {